danlubbers/trailSpot/README.md

 </p>

 ## Description
 A simple app that gets the users location and gives a selection of trails around the area or the user can search by city/state to find trails for future trips.
+Current weather conditions are shown for the searched location as well.

 ## Project Requirements
 ---